-"Temporary sign" means a sign not constructed or intended for long-term use.
+"Temporary sign" means a sign that will become obsolete after the occurrence of an event or series of events, not constructed or intended for long-term use.
 Temporary signs are made of less permanent materials such as paper, fabric, plywood or window whitewash.
+Temporary signs include but are not limited to for sale and lease signs, garage sale signs, and political campaign signs.

-"Time and temperature sign" means any sign that displays current time and temperature.
-No commercial message allowed.
+"Time and temperature sign" means any sign that displays only the current time and temperature. ~~No commercial message allowed.~~